c3re/38c3PCBLEDC100R/README.md

 ## License

-The 38c3 Logo were created by Robokid // Luis F. Masallera and Euler Void
+The 38c3 Logo and blob was created by Robokid // Luis F. Masallera and Euler Void
 38c3PCBLEDC100R © 2024 by c3RE is licensed under CC BY 4.0.
 To view a copy of this license,
 visit http://creativecommons.org/licenses/by/4.0/